Top Things to Do in Lake George on a Rainy Day

-There are still plenty of active things to do in and around Lake George, even if you can't swim, kayak, or hike.
+There are still plenty of active things to do in and around Lake George and attractions to check out, even if you can't swim, kayak, or hike.
 Here are a few fan recommendations!

-- Six Flags Great Escape Lodge Indoor Waterpark - Even though you can't be out on the lake, you can still have fun in the water!
+Even though you can't be out on the lake, you can still have fun in the water at this indoor waterpark!
 With over 38,000 sq ft of splash zones, the waterpark is kept at 82° Fahrenheit and is an excellent rainy day alternative to water skiing or tubing on the lake.

-- The Fun Spot - Roller skating, lazer tag, and an indoor playground offer fun for kids of all ages who need to burn off some energy and stop staring wistfully at the lake.
+Roller skating, laser tag, and an indoor playground at The Fun Spot offers fun for kids of all ages who need to burn off some energy and stop staring wistfully at the lake.

-- The Great Escape - It might be too cold and rainy to go out on the water, but you can still pull on your Lake George sweatshirt and ride the Comet in the rain (so long as there's no thunder or lightning in the forecast).
+It might be too cold and rainy to go out on the water, but you can still pull on your Lake George sweatshirt and ride the Comet in the rain at The Great Escape (so long as there's no thunder or lightning in the forecast).

 Did you know that the Southern Adirondacks is home to a number of museums?
 Whether you want to learn more about Adirondack history, art, or the local wildlife, there's a museum for your group!